 Right now, just 39% of third graders in CMS are reading proficiently, an alarming statistic given that third grade reading proficiency is the most important predictor of high school graduation.

-Over one year, Charlotte Mecklenburg Library will train 7,000 parents, caregivers, reading buddies and non-profit staff on Active Reading, one of the most effective ways to improve literacy.
+Over one year, Charlotte Mecklenburg Library trained over 1,000 parents, caregivers, reading buddies and non-profit staff on Active Reading, one of the most effective ways to improve literacy.

 MORE ABOUT CHARLOTTE MECKLENBURG LIBRARY